 Such attempts at boosting morale failed to convince nations wrecked by Nazi occupation that life was returning to normal.
 They were largely ineffective, with competitive racing only resuming slowly in 1946 into 1947.
 France was primed for a rebirth after the War and Grenoble did its part in the post-liberation cycling renaissance.

 Its deep roots as an early source of bicycle innovation — extending as far back as A. Favre in 1867 — suggested the city might be a likely contributor.
 Situated at the base of the alps, summers and winters in Grenoble are each demanding in their own right, helping to provide a variety of year-round outdoor activities for taking adventurers.

 Known amongst cyclists as having relatively flat terrain in and around the city that quickly gives rise to the surrounding alps — some of whose roads remain closed to eager cyclists from early fall through late spring — Grenoble also plays frequent stopover to the Tour de France.
 It is a picturesque setting that perfectly marries history and modernity against a gorgeous, timeless backdrop of scaling mountains.
 Truly the perfect place for an afternoon café au lait or metric century.

 Jo Routens was born in Grenoble in 1913.
 While still a fiercely competitive cyclist there, he met one Roger Hugonnier just after the War in late 1945.
 Hugonnier was himself an avid barnstormer known throughout the region for chasing huge prize money aboard Libéria motorcycles, a Grenoble brand lovingly remembered as “La grande marque des Alpes Françaises.”

 With his motorcycle racing years having passed, Hugonnier went looking for business opportunity and found it in motorless compatriot, Routens.
-Each sharing a similar passion for their art and craft, together they produced some of the most stunning tandem and single bicycles ever built.
+Each sharing a similar passion for their art and craft, together they produced some of the most stunning (and winning) tandem and single bicycles ever built.